rhildred/cors-proxy2/README.md

 }

 ```
-I exported a method `createApp()` that returns an express app, containing the above code.

 This code is based on the [cors-proxy](https://github.com/isomorphic-git/cors-proxy) code from isomorphic-git.
 It is refactored to be exposed as a cloudflare pages function or in an express app.

 I am consuming the cloudflare pages function in [diy-pwa](https://github.com/diy-pwa/diy-pwa) and [git-pwa](https://github.com/diy-pwa/git-pwa).
 These projects are for a [stackblitz](https://stackblitz.com) development environment for sales engineers to make progressive web apps.
 The pwa is for hosting .svg configuration models and complements for business to business products.